Alvis Whitted: Professional career

-Whitted was drafted in the seventh round of the 1998 NFL draft by the Jacksonville Jaguars, where he played until he was picked up by the Atlanta Falcons in 2002.
+Whitted was selected in the seventh round of the 1998 NFL draft by the Jacksonville Jaguars, where he played until he was picked up by the Atlanta Falcons in 2002.

 He was released by the Falcons but signed with the Raiders shortly after and played special teams during the 2002 NFL season and the team's Super Bowl XXXVII loss.
 He played as a wide receiver and on special teams from 2003 onwards.

 In the 2006 season, Whitted won a starting job at receiver for the Raiders.
 He totaled 27 receptions for 299 yards on the year with no touchdowns.
 Whitted was released by the Raiders on September 1, 2007.

 Coaching career

 UCLA Bruins

 Whitted spent the 2011 season on Rick Neuheisel's staff at UCLA, as offensive quality-control assistant.
 At UCLA, Whitted worked with wide receivers and special teams, and helped prepare the offense for games by heading the defensive scout team.